 The firmware checks that the platform is in the INIT state.
-If not, the firmware returns INVALID\PLATFORM\STATE.
+If not, the firmware returns INVALID PLATFORM STATE.

 The firmware checks that GCTX\PADDR is a valid sPA.
 If not, the firmware returns INVALID\ADDRESS.
 The firmware then checks that the page at GCTX\PADDR is in the Context state.
-If not, the firmware returns INVALID\GUEST.
+If not, the firmware returns INVALID GUEST.

-The firmware checks that the guest is in the GSTATE\LAUNCH state or in the GSTATE\RUNNING state.
-If not, the firmware returns INVALID\GUEST\STATE.
+The firmware checks that the guest is in the GSTATE\LAUNCH state or in the GSTATE RUNNING state.
+If not, the firmware returns INVALID GUEST STATE.

-The firmware checks that ASID is an encryption capable ASID.
+The firmware checks that ASID is an encryption-capable ASID.
 If not, the firmware returns INVALID\ASID.
 If the ASID is already assigned to another guest, the firmware returns ASID\OWNED.
 If the guest is already activated but on a different ASID, the firmware returns ACTIVE.

 The firmware checks that a DF\FLUSH is not required.
-If so, the firmware returns DFFLUSH\REQUIRED.
+If one is needed, the firmware returns DFFLUSH REQUIRED.
 Note that all ASIDs are marked to require a DF\FLUSH at reset.

-If the guest is not yet activated, the firmware checks that there are no pages assigned to the ASID in the RMP.
-If not, the firmware returns INVALID\CONFIG.
+If the guest is not yet activated, the firmware checks that no pages are assigned to the ASID in the RMP.
+If pages are already assigned, the firmware returns INVALID CONFIG.